13 min to read

 Setting Up Persistent Tunnels

-- -N: Does not execute a remote command (tunnel only)
+: Do not execute a remote command (tunnel only)-C

 Example: Redis Access via SSH Tunnel